BYUHPC/sci-comp-course/project/overview.md

 ## Setup

-Some aspects of the wave equation are ignored and a rudimentary algorithm is used to simulate it; this comes at the expense of accuracy but keeps complexity to a level appropriate for this course.
+Some aspects of the wave equation are ignored and a rudimentary algorithm is used to simulate it; this comes at the expense of accuracy and versatility but keeps complexity to a level appropriate for this course.
 4 parameters fully describe the state of this basic simulation:

 - `c`: the **damping coefficient**, which determines how quickly energy dissipates--higher `c` means faster dissipation.
 - `t`: the amount of **time** that the simulation has progressed.
 Given a time step `dt`, this is the amount of iterations multiplied by `dt`, which will be fixed at `0.01` for most phases of the project to ensure simulation accuracy.
 - `u`: an array in which each element represents the **displacement** at the corresponding point on the plane.
 If visualizing as a drum head, this is the height of a point on the head relative to the height at its edges.
 - `v`: an array in which each element represents the rate of change with respect to time of the displacement (its **velocity**) at the corresponding point on the plane.
 If visualizing as a drum head, this is the velocity of a point on the head.

+This state will hence be called a **wave [orthotope](https://en.wikipedia.org/wiki/Hyperrectangle)**.
+In two dimensions it is a **wave rectangle**, but there is extra credit for generalizing to an arbitrary number of dimensions.